maykar/plex_assistant/README.md

 ## IFTTT/DialogFlow-Setup

 You can either use IFTTT or DialogFlow to trigger Plex Assistant.
 DialogFlow is more involved and finicky to setup than IFTTT.
-It's advantages are quicker responce and support for more languages as long as the translation has been made for Plex Assistant.
+It's advantages are quicker response and support for more languages as long as the translation has been made for Plex Assistant.

 <details>
   <summary><b>IFTTT Setup Guide</b></summary>